spox/batali/README.md

 ### Light weight

-One of the goals for batali was a being light weight resolver, in the same vein as the [librarian][1] project.
-This means it does nothing more than manage cookbooks.
+One of the goals for batali was being light weight resolver, in the same vein as the [librarian][1] project.
+This means it does nothing more than manage local cookbooks.
 This includes dependency and constraint resolution, as well as providing a local installation of assets defined within the generated manifest.
 It provides no extra features outside of that scope.